Psyllium Husk Benefits and Side Effects

 Moreover, since it helps in proper digestion and secretion of stomach acids, you get relief from acidity as the effect of acid in your stomach is revoked.

-How to take psyllium husk for Acid Reflux?
+Psyllium Husk How to use for Acid Reflux?

 - Mix 1-2 tablespoons of psyllium husk powder with 1 glass (240 ml) of cold milk as adjuvant or if milk is not available cold water will also work.
 Nicely mix it!